microsoft/.github/SECURITY.md

   * Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

-If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
-Please visit our [Microsoft Bug Bounty Program](https://aka.ms/security.md/msrc/bounty) page for more details about our active programs.

 ## Preferred Languages